pholeth/GptTeacher/blog.md

 ### 1. Prepare the API key

-First, we need to obtain or create the new API key from the OpenAI developer dashboard https://platform.openai.com/api-keys.
+Next, we need to obtain or create the new API key from the OpenAI developer dashboard https://platform.openai.com/api-keys.

 Then create a new file `.env` in the root folder,